v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

   EOF

-After the second workload is deployed, it is still pending, which means that the scheduler recognizes that the workload needs an assembly operation, so the following assembly operation CR will be created.
+Upon deploying the second workload, it remains in a pending state.
+This indicates that the scheduler has identified the need for an assembly operation, and consequently, the corresponding assembly operation Custom Resource (CR) will be created.

 .. code:: bash